Bowel Cancer Foundation Trust's "Rehabilitation Scheme" was in partnership with Pinc & Steel Cancer Rehabilitation Trust.

 Over 3000 Kiwis are diagnosed with bowel cancer each year and with the bowel screening program roll-out, more people will be surviving a cancer diagnosis.

-Bowel Cancer Foundation Trust financially supports a number of bowel cancer survivors each year to take part in one of four rehabilitation programs available throughout New Zealand.
+Bowel Cancer Foundation Trust financially supported a number of bowel cancer survivors each year to take part in one of four rehabilitation programs available throughout New Zealand.

-Bowel Cancer Foundation Trust pays for the rehabilitation of patients like Charlotte Blick, helping to reduce cancer reoccurrence and secondary illnesses.
+Bowel Cancer Foundation Trust payed for the rehabilitation of patients like Charlotte Blick, helping to reduce cancer reoccurrence and secondary illnesses.
 See the 6-minute video below on Charlotte's story...